 - A physical content governance plan that all stakeholders can access

 What are the main benefits of a content governance plan?

-To create a cohesive brand that is easily recognisable, your content must be consistent.
+To improve your b2b brand voice, your content must be consistent.
 This means that things like your word choice, tone, and even grammar rules are applied to every piece of content you create.
 That way, prospective customers can form a proper opinion of your brand, rather than feeling confused by constant changes in how you communicate with them.